efflore/ui-element/README.md

 If you use `effect()` with a callback function like `() => doMyEffectWork()`, it will do all the work synchronously.
 That might not be ideal for several reasons:

 - If effect work is expensive and takes more time than a single tick, not all DOM updates of the effect might happen concurrently.
-- If you `set()` a signal which is used in the effect, you risk producing an infite loop.
+- If you `set()` a signal that is used in the effect, you risk producing an infite loop.
 - `UIElement` doesn't know which DOM elements are targeted in the effect.

 That's why the effect can be broken up into three phases to have more control: